This year, reproduction vintage Christmas decor is HOT at the stores. All of a sudden the stuff we love is going mainstream.

 Menard's always carries a surprising variety of blow molds.
 I always enjoy walking through their forest of fake trees and outdoor decor every year.
 Or you can find all sorts of Santas, candles, toy soldiers and such on Amazon.

-This traditional blow mold Christmas porch candle is always a fun way to decorate the porch for the holidays!
+Traditional blow mold Christmas porch candles are always a fun way to decorate the porch for the holidays!
+Or you can't go wrong with a Toy Soldier beside your fireplace.

 Ceramic Christmas Trees